Chukwuebukaoguejiofo/Programming_cheat_sheets/#scripting_languages/ruby/gem_building.md

 # I can do '<%= User.count %>' in the gem's view... it works

 # remember that User.count will be the HOST app User.count
-# for your gem's rescource, you need to namespace it: KipuScheduler::User
+# for your gem's rescource, you need to namespace it: MyScheduler::User

 # but I dont have access to the HOST APP's application controller from the gem
 ```